Momo8289/JinjaCompiler/README.md

   -t TYPES, --types TYPES
                         Comma-separated list of file types that will be treated as Jinja templates.
 Default: .jinja -n, --no-copy         Don't copy non-template files into output directory.
+  -s, --server          Serve the output dir with a local webserver.
+Does nothing without -w.
+  -P PORT, --port PORT  Port the webserver will be served on.

 ```

 ## Compiling as a standalone executable